PFPE/gravitron/readme.md

 [^1]: not affiliated with the amusement park ride designed by Wisdom Industries (which is now branded as the Starship 3000 anyway)
 [^2]: also not an elementary particle; that's a graviton.
+[^3]: and also not a Dr. Who reference; at least, not intentionally.